nottrobin/robinwinslow.uk/_drafts/Stop expecting remote teams to work like office teams.md

 ---
 description: dunno yet
-title: Remote work is different from office work
+title: Remote work is different
 ---

 While the industry-wide battle over whether to allow working from home rages on, my company remains fully committed to 100% remote.
 That is not without its problems.